BryanHogan/bryanhogan/src/content/blog/dangers-of-ai.md

 - <a href="https://www.noemamag.com/the-last-days-of-social-media/" target="_blank">The Last Days Of Social Media</a> by James O'Sullivan
 - <a href="https://youtu.be/vWidan8ggGo?t=4435">Timestamped link to a part of a podcast between two game creators on AI</a>
 - <a href="https://youtu.be/72VDT-wdWlc?t=710">AI is ruining the web</a> by Kevin Powell
+- <a href="https://rmoff.net/2026/05/06/ai-slop-is-killing-online-communities/">AI is destroying online communities</a> by Robin Moffatt